openmichigan/oerbit_analytics/docs/oer_analytics.md

 This module depends on the [OAuth](http://drupal.org/project/oauth) module, the [Google Analytics API](http://drupal.org/project/google_analytics_api) module, and the [Elysia Cron](http://drupal.org/project/elysia_cron) module.

-## Use
+## Use (updated 2013/05/09)

-Make sure you have the dependencies installed.
+1. **Make sure you have the dependencies installed:** elysia_cron googleanalytics (contained in Google_Analytics_Reports, but you do NOT have to install Reports' dependencies) google_analytics_api google_analytics_counter

-Configure your Google Analytics API module such that it will call to the correct Google Analytics profile, to which you have access.
+2. **Configure dependencies as necessary.**

+* For the Google Analytics API, in the admin settings, click the "setup" button, then choose the correct profile (assuming all the other things for your Google Analytics are set up)

-Register for an API Key at the [Google API Console](https://code.google.com/apis/console) if you do not have one.
+* Register for an API Key at the [Google API Console](https://code.google.com/apis/console) if you do not have one.

-Go to ```admin/settings/oer-analytics``` in your Drupal site and paste the API key in that text box.
-Save it.
+* at ``` admin/settings/oer-analytics ``` in your Drupal site (OERbit install), paste the API key in that text box, and hit save.

 	Note that the current setup of this module depends on a database structure like that which Open.Michigan's instance of OERbit uses and may need significant modification for other use as it stands.

+3. **Install the module:**

 From GitHub: